Date of Award:

 Abstract

-Clients were on average White, had 2.4 dependents, and had at least some college or vocational education.
-Most were first-time homeowners, had more than $20,000 in equity, and had never missed a payment.
-The majority of clients reported high levels of satisfaction with the program, their home, and the neighborhood.
-Satisfaction with their home proved to be the major predictor of referring the program to others, significant at less than .01.
+We found that the participants were usually White, had 2.4 dependents, and had at least some college or vocational education.
+Most were first-time homeowners, were estimating more than $20,000 in equity, and had never missed a house payment.
+Most of them reported high levels of satisfaction with the program, their home, and the neighborhood.
+We found that the satisfactions scores of those with more needs were not significantly different from the scores of those with less needs.
+The greatest influence in predicting if a family would recommend the program to someone else was their satisfaction with their home.

 The findings indicate that program participants are satisfied with the program.
-They have high levels of satisfaction, are likely to refer the program to others, and have derived significant benefits from the program in terms of equity and stability.
-This information can be used by nonprofits who administer the program, the USDA Rural Development who funds the program, and legislators who determine funding levels to assess the inputs and outputs of the program and better serve their clients.
+They had high levels of satisfaction, were likely to refer the program to others, and derived significant benefits from the program in terms of equity and affordability.
+This information can be used by nonprofits who administer the program, the USDA Rural Development who funds the program, and legislators who determine funding levels to assess the strengths and weaknesses of the program and better serve their clients.

 Checksum